dasmlab/ovn-bgp-vpnv4-expr/deploy/ocp/README.md

 Mount the ConfigMap as a volume so the binary finds both `vpnv4.yaml` and the `tenants.json` file watched by the file-based namespace watcher.
 Automating the tenants feed (e.g. via a controller) is a follow-up task.

+When `watchers` includes an entry of `type: ovn`, the agent polls the OVN Northbound DB directly and emits namespace events based on logical switch port addresses.
+Provide a valid `options.connection` URI for your control-plane.

 ## 4. DaemonSet patch (driver wiring)